matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 </section>
 ```

 Flattening the document structure may have bad effects on the semantics of your document which is especially bad for screen reader users.
 For example, when you’re using a list, [screen readers usually announce the number of list items](https://www.scottohara.me/blog/2019/01/12/lists-and-safari.html) which helps with navigation and overview.
-Also, the document might be harder to read when displayed without CSS.
+Also, a flat document might be harder to read when displayed without CSS.

 <div class="info">
 <h3><span class="info__heading">Wait!
 What?</span>